alpine-chamois/actor-critic/README.md

 _Deep Reinforcement Learning in Action, Manning, 2020_

-Here the agent is being trained to play Cart Pole.
-The Cart Pole environment truncates training at 500 steps, so this is the maximum achievable episode duration.
+Here the agent is being trained to play Cart Pole until it completes the game.

 ![Training metrics](images/training-metrics.png)

-And here the trained agent is playing the game unaided:
+And here the trained agent is playing the game unaided with 10% observation noise:

 ![Evaluations](images/evaluation.png)